-Day 10,18th Oct, Caiman House to Karasabai: This morning we will continue on our journey to Karasabai on rough road passing through very nice habitats such as open savanna and the Pakarima mountain range with gallery forest patches.
+Day 1, 24th Oct 2025, Caiman House to Karasabai: For those participating on the Sun Parakeet and Red Siskin tour extension, This morning we will continue on our journey to Karasabai on rough road passing through very nice habitats such as open savanna and the Pakarima mountain range with gallery forest patches.
 Here Aplomado Falcon hunts over expansive plains with Grassland Yellow-Finches mixed with a variety of seedeaters, including Gray, Plumbeous, Chestnut, Ruddy and Lined Seedeaters.
 We also have good chances of encountering Giant Anteaters as they pass through the savanna.
 We will be passing lots of ponds, so these spots should produce very good birding opportunities for water birds such as herons, egrets and storks.
 We'll need to keep an eye overhead as well for the raptors likely for this area: Savanna and White-tailed Hawks along with Lesser Yellow-headed and King Vultures.
 Many other great birds should be seen on the drive to this very remote village of Karasabai with its exceptionally friendly residents.